tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * This allows for the algorithm to perform more robustly and change dynamically based on the data it is processing.
 These types of algorithms are classified as **intelligent algorithms**.

 Define **intelligent algorithms** for students.
-Explain that **intelligent algorithms** use data to modify behavior.
-With **intelligent algorithms**, the behavior of the algorithm changes as data is processed and predictions are made.
+Explain that **intelligent algorithms** use data to modify behaviour.
+With **intelligent algorithms**, the behaviour of the algorithm changes as data is processed and predictions are made.

-* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and adapt its behavior for the most accurate and precise prediction.
+* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and adapt its behaviour for the most accurate and precise prediction.

 * **Intelligent algorithms** are used to fuel **machine learning**, **predictive analytics**, and **artificial intelligence**.